Now-fired Preet Bharara boasts of ‘absolute independence’

 “This Senate hearing on political interference @DOJ was 10 yrs ago today,” Bharara wrote.
 “Is that me in the background?
 Boy I’ve aged.”

-Associated Press writers Sadie Gurman in Washington and Jennifer Peltz in New York contributed to this report.
+Associated Press writers Sadie Gurman and Julie Pace in Washington and Jennifer Peltz in New York contributed to this report.